itsscb/itsscb/README.md

 ### 🌱 Current Focus

-I'm currently transitioning from Go and Angular to Rust and Yew + Tailwind for most of my projects.
+I'm currently transitioning from Go and Angular to Rust and WASM + Tailwind for most of my projects.
 I'm excited about the performance and safety benefits that Rust brings to both backend and frontend development.

 ### 💡 Fun Fact